|Scientific Name||Chenopodium ficifolium J. E. Smith|

 Opposed lower leaves elsewhere alternate.
 Middle leaves with 3 dentate lobes, upper leaves narrow and often entire.

 Whitish green flowers.
 Calyx with pointed and carinate sepals hide the fruit.

 Rounded seeds 0,8-1 mm (0.03 - 0.039 inch), bright, black, with deep and slender notch.

 More than 10 years.

 Rich soils and near compost heaps.
 Avoids acid soils.

 Also legumes, vegetables, ornamentals, cereals and potatoes.

 Ch. ficifolium can be mistaken with other Chenopodium species and Atriplex patula.
-It is similar to Chenopodium album at adult stage and very competitive in arable crops.
+It looks similar to Chenopodium album at adult stage and behaves very competitive in arable crops.
 Triazine resistance has been reported.